mesosphere/dcos-docs-site/pages/1.11/installing/installation-faq/index.md

 - To restore the IAM database from a file `~/iam-backup.sql` run the following commands on one of the master nodes:

-First, create a new database called `iam_new` into which the backup should be loaded.
+First, create a new database called `iam_new` into which the back up should be loaded.

 ```bash
 sudo /opt/mesosphere/bin/cockroach sql --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip) -e "CREATE DATABASE iam_new"